Introduction to this issue:

 REcall// I go to school by bus Taking the bus is never just taking the bus

 KMB Route 1 has been running for nearly a century.
 Nathan Road and Kowloon City have gone through several changes.
 However, for a group of people who grew up in the 1950s and 1960s, when they were young, they took the bus from Yau Ma Tei to Kowloon City to go to school.
-Cinemas, department stores, Kaili The De Airport is still vivid in my mind, like a big adventure in life.
+Cinemas, department stores, Kaili De Airport is still vivid in my mind, like a big adventure in life.

 REmote// Light Rail – Driving through the Northwest